fil-james-maclean/animation-styleguide/source/content/03-animation-assembly.md

 ### Motion
 movements and rotations about the interface
+[example - square moving left and right]

 ### Scale
 Growing larger or smaller
+[example - square growing larger and smaller]

 ### Opacity
 Changing between transparent and opaque
+[example - square fading in and out]

 ### Colour
 Changing hue and brightness
+[example - square changing red, green and blue]

 ### 3d rotations
-Rotating an object in its 3d space or changing the view of the space
+Rotating an object in its 3d space or changing the view of the space [example - cube rotating then stopping to show a face]

 ### Staging